Kronbii/360-spherical-stitching/README.md

-# 360° Spherical Panorama Stitching
+   j# 360° Spherical Panorama Stitching

 Create stunning 360° equirectangular panoramas from a sequence of phone photos captured on a tripod with pure rotation.